-When conducting procurement utilising public resources, employees are required to exercise due care, skill and diligence and adhere to this policy and NAIF's Values, Code of Conduct, Conflicts of Interest, Gifts & Benefits, and Risk and Compliance Management Frameworks. that require employees to act with due care, skill and diligence, the following core principles underpin all procurement activities at NAIF:
+When conducting procurement utilising public resources, employees are required to exercise due care, skill and diligence and adhere to this policy and NAIF's Values, Code of Conduct, Conflicts of Interest, Gifts & Benefits, and Risk and Compliance Management Frameworks.
+The following core principles underpin all procurement activities at NAIF:

 3.1.
-Indigenous Participation and northern Australian engagement
+Aboriginal and Torres Straight Islander Participation and northern Australian engagement

-Indigenous procurement within the Australian Government is a crucial aspect of fostering economic development and empowerment among Indigenous communities.
-Through various policies and initiatives, including the Indigenous Procurement Policy (IPP), the government aims to increase the participation of Indigenous businesses in government procurement processes.
-By prioritising Indigenous procurement, NAIF not only supports economic growth in northern Australia but also contributes to reconciliation efforts and strengthens the social fabric of Australia by empowering Indigenous entrepreneurs and communities.
+Aboriginal and Torres Strait Islander procurement within the Australian Government is a crucial aspect of fostering economic development and empowerment among Aboriginal and Torres Strait Islander communities.
+Through various policies and initiatives, including the Indigenous Procurement Policy (IPP), the government aims to increase the participation of Aboriginal and Torres Strait Islander businesses in government procurement processes.
+By prioritising Aboriginal and Torres Strait Islander procurement through the NAIF Aboriginal and Torres Strait Islander Supplier Register, NAIF not only supports economic growth in northern Australia but also contributes to reconciliation efforts and strengthens the social fabric of Australia by empowering Aboriginal and Torres Strait Islander entrepreneurs and communities.